pearl-core/pearl/README.md

 Create your own Pearl package in seconds!
 ===============
 **Any git repository is already a Pearl package**.
-For instance, in order to see a dotfiles repository in Pearl, you just need to change the Pearl configuration file located in `$HOME/.config/pearl/pearl.conf`.
+For instance, in order to manage a dotfiles repository in Pearl, you just need to change the Pearl configuration file located in `$XDG_CONFIG_HOME/pearl/pearl.conf`.

 Add the following line to `pearl.conf` file: